WINE 7003 - Australian Wine in the Asian Century

 2. Understand the influence of cross cultural issues and how these influence the success of business to business relationship strategies for Australian wine businesses and partners in Asian wine markets.

 3. Identify and analyse the economic, market structure, consumer, competitor and Government policy factors that will shape the future of the China wine market.

-4. Determine the Asian wine markets that best match the sustainable profitability objective for the Australian wine industry, and that match the differing capabilities of individual Australian wine businesses.
+4. Determine the Asian wine markets that best match the sustainable profitability objective for the Australian wine industry, and for an individual Australian wine business.

 5. Plan and specify market entry and business development strategies that uniquely address the specific trade, consumer and structural parameters of each Asian wine market.

 This course will provide students with an opportunity to develop the Graduate Attribute(s) specified below:

 University Graduate Attribute Course Learning Outcome(s) Knowledge and understanding of the content and techniques of a chosen discipline at advanced levels that are internationally recognised.
 1, 3, 4, 5 The ability to locate, analyse, evaluate and synthesise information from a wide variety of sources in a planned and timely manner.
 1,3, 4 An ability to apply effective, creative and innovative solutions, both independently and cooperatively, to current and future problems.
 5 A commitment to continuous learning and the capacity to maintain intellectual curiosity throughout life.
 3 A commitment to the highest standards of professional endeavour and the ability to take a leadership role in the community.
 2, 4 An awareness of ethical, social and cultural issues within a global context and their importance in the exercise of professional skills and responsibilities.
 2

 Required ResourcesThis course has no text book, required readings for each topic will be provided to students through the Course Content section for this course in MyUni.